aurora-opensource/au/docs/install.md

 #### Other build systems (CMake / conan / vcpkg / ...)

-We plan to support all these build and packaging systems, and perhaps others!
-But the initial public release is bazel-only, because we use bazel at Aurora, and we don't have experience with any of these alternatives.
+We would like to support all these build and packaging systems, and perhaps others!
+But the initial public release is bazel-only, because bazel is what we use at Aurora, and we don't have experience with any of these alternatives.
+Thus, we'll need to lean on the community to support them.

-We'll be delighted to work with users of these tools to support them fully!
 Meanwhile, the library itself is still at least partially available on all build environments, via the single-file options explained above.